DylanAKing/OpenVPN-Installer/README.md

-this readme has sourced at the bottom, two tutorials that the install script is based off of, please refer to those for more details on the rationale behind some of these commands, or if you encouter any issues while running the install script. through out the installation the script will echo 'info flags' to help you determine the stage of the script, these should aid in where in the script you started encountering issues for easier troubleshooting.
+this readme has sourced at the bottom, two tutorials that the install script is based off of, please refer to those for more details on the rationale behind some of these commands, or if you encouter any issues while running the install script. through out the installation, the script will echo 'INFO:' flags to help you determine the stage of the script and where in the script you started encountering issues for easier troubleshooting.

-an example an 'info flag':
+an example 'INFO:' flag:
 ##
 "INFO: Create the client base configuration..."
 ##